 The limits are endless!
 I have a couple of other dinner ideas using this dukkah recipe.
 So look for those in the weeks to come.

 Finally, dukkah would make a great DIY gift.
 Put it in a jar, and tie on a ribbon.
-Then give it with some fresh bread & a nice bottle of olive oil.
+Then give it with a baguette & nice bottle of olive oil.

 Make it your own